 Some people find that activated charcoal for diarrhea is also effective, especially when the diarrhea is caused by toxic overload.

-3. Treats Alcohol Poisoning (and Helps Prevent Hangovers)
+3. Helps Treat Alcohol Poisoning (and Prevent Hangovers)

 In addition, when activated charcoal is taken at the same time as alcohol, some studies show it can significantly reduce blood alcohol concentrations.
 Princeton University’s First Aider’s Guide to Alcohol indicates that activated charcoal is administered in some situations related to alcohol.
 This includes if the individual is unconscious or showing signs of acute alcohol poisoning.